 Thompson is a composer of both instrumental and electroacoustic music and is Professor Emeritus of Music Composition at Georgia State University in Atlanta.
 He earned the B.Mus. degree from the University of Oregon and M.A. and Ph.D. degrees from the University of California at San Diego (UCSD).
 His primary teachers include Bernard Rands, Roger Reynolds, Joji Yuasa, and F. Richard Moore.

 He was a Research Assistant of the Center for Music Experiment (CME) Computer Audio Research Lab (CARL) during the 1980s, assisting significant composers in the realization of advanced computer music works.
 In 1991, he was named a Fulbright Fellow and Research Scholar by the Council for the International Exchange of Scholars (CIES) and was Composer in Residence at the Danish Institute of Electroacoustic Music (DIEM) where he collaborated on fundamental research in computer music and composed the long-form acousmatic work – The Strong Eye.
-More recently (2007), he was Composer in Residence at the Institut International de Musique Electroacoustique (France, 2007) composing the IMEB Commande Commission.
+In 2007, he was Composer in Residence at the Institut International de Musique Electroacoustique (France) composing the IMEB Commande Commission.

 Over the years, RST has become increasingly well known internationally for his instrumental and electroacoustic works, often commissioned by prestigious organizations, ensembles and instrumentalists, and also for his many recordings which have been heard worldwide.
-His work has been presented in numerous important festivals such as the Koriyama Bienalle (Japan), Sound (Scotland), Presences (France), Synthese (France), Sonorities (Northern Ireland), ICMC, SEAMUS and the Cabrillo Music Festival (California), and has been broadcast on Radio France, BBC, NHK, ABC, WDR, NPR and numerous other networks around the world.
-His music is published on recordings by EMF Media, Neuma, Drimala, Capstone, Hypnos, Oasis/Mirage, Groove, Lens, Space for Music, Zero Music, Twelfth Root, Relaxed Machinery, Centaur and Aucourant record labels (among others), and in print by American Composers Alliance (American Composers Edition.
+His work has been presented in numerous important festivals for contemporary music such as the Koriyama Bienalle (Japan), Sound (Scotland), Presences (France), Synthese (France), Sonorities (Northern Ireland), ICMC, SEAMUS and the Cabrillo Music Festival, and has been broadcast on Radio France, BBC, NHK, ABC, WDR, NPR and numerous other networks around the world.
+His music is published on recordings by EMF Media, Neuma, Drimala, Capstone, Hypnos, Oasis/Mirage, Groove, Lens, Space for Music, Zero Music, Twelfth Root, Relaxed Machinery, Centaur, Anodize, and Aucourant record labels (among many others), and in print by American Composers Edition (American Composers Alliance, New York).

 Robert Scott Thompson’s music binds to your DNA coil with the tenacity of a barnacle.
 Every time you return to one of his CDs some voice lost in the tedium of time screams through your spine with the gelid insistence of an Antarctic blizzard, demanding that you write a tumultuous review that will drive the ambient loving public to proclaim him as the Pukka.
 Just listen to ‘Cloud Cover’ and the surging climax will propel your consciousness to merge with the quiddity that seeps into the rubber pumpkin in your head.